Import Count Table

 How to configure Import Count Table

-In Azure Machine Learning Studio (classic), open an experiment that contains a count table created using the deprecated Build Count Table module.
+In Machine Learning Studio (classic), open an experiment that contains a count table created using the deprecated Build Count Table module.

 Add the Import Count Table module to the experiment.